LUCKYRAJPUTOP/MusicPlayer/README.md

 Restricts control and sensitive commands to admins.

+### 🗑 Clean and spam free

+Deletes old playing trash to keep your chats clean.

 ### 😎 Has cool controls

 Lets you switch stream mode, loop, pause, resume, mute, unmute anytime.

+### 🖼 Has cool thumbnails

+Response your commands with cool thumbnails on the chat.

 ### 😉 Streams whatever you like